 In accord with Graduate School policy, the Department of Chemistry has a resident Thesis Advisor Format who responsible for verifying correct thesis format.
-The thesis should be complete, with exception of minor corrections, approved by the research advisor, and ready for defense.
-Students must make appointment with the Thesis Format Advisor to have their format reviewed at least four weeks before the final oral examination.
+Students must make an appointment with the Thesis Format Advisor to have their format reviewed at least four weeks before the final oral examination.
 Please allow ample time for corrections to be made.
-Final format approval must be complete not later than three weeks prior to the final oral examination date..
+Final format approval must be complete not later than three weeks prior to the final oral examination date.
+The thesis should be complete, with the exception minor corrections, approved by the research advisor, and ready for defense.